The Smoke and Carbon Monoxide Alarm (England) Regulations mean landlords have a duty to ensure rented premises have:

 - their alarms checked at the start of every new tenancy

 The Government has produced a question and answer booklet for landlords and tenants which can be found on the Government website.

 Landlords excluded from the regulations

 Houses in multiple occupation and properties owned by registered social landlords among others are excluded.

 Houses in multiple occupation and hostels are already covered by other legislation.
 Specific guidance already exists to assist these landlords to work out the appropriate standard of fire detection and alarm they need.

 Enforcing landlord duties

-We are the enforcing authority for the regulations.
-If a landlord does not fulfil their duties, we will serve a remedial notice which sets out:
+If a landlord does not fulfil their duties, the council will serve a remedial notice which sets out:

 - which duties the landlord has failed to comply with